 Secure Flight is the behind the scenes watch list issued by the TSA.
 For travelers frequently asked to go through extra scrutiny at the airport, or having screening issues, a redress number may be important.
 This advanced program will allow the traveler to set up an inquiry as to why this is happening.
 After applying, a redress number may be given to attach to an airline reservation, and hopefully eliminate the extra scrutiny.

-1. Travelers are allowed 3.4 oz (100ml) bottles in a clear 1 quart zip top bag per passenger.
+- Travelers are allowed 3.4 oz (100ml) bottles in a clear 1-quart zip-top bag per passenger.
 This enables the security officers to check and clear items quicker collected into one bag separated from the carry-on bag.
 Some bottled water and beverages can now be purchased after screening that can be brought aboard the plane.

-3. Items such as box cutters, knives and razor blades are not permitted in carry-on bags.
+- Items such as box cutters, knives, and razor blades are not permitted in carry-on bags.
 Sporting goods such as baseball bats and golf clubs are not permitted, along with tools such as hammers.
 Scissors with blades less than 4 inches and disposable razor blades are permitted in carry-on bags.
-Travel professionals can advise their clients by going to this site for a list of items that can be carried on and checked in baggage.

 Checked bags will also be scanned, and can be opened and searched as well.
 Any sharp objects in checked luggage should be wrapped as not to harm baggage handlers that may inspect your checked luggage.

 From time to time, the State Department issues alerts for US citizens traveling to destinations such as Europe.
 The State Department suggests registering travel arrangements with the Consulate Section of the U.S. Embassy, before traveling.
 The most recent security information can be obtained by calling 1-888-407-4747 from the U.S.A. and Canada.